mantidproject/mantid/docs/source/workbench/plotstoolbox.rst

 "Edit Figure Name" and "Close Figure".
 You can toggle the visibility of a plot using the "Show/Hide Figure" button.
 The "Edit Plot Name" option allows you to change the name of the figure in the plot list.
-The "Close Figure" option will delete the figure and remove it from the plot list, you cannot recover the figure after selecting this.
+The "Close Figure" option will delete the figure and remove it from the plot list, *you cannot recover the figure after selecting this*.